Coast Guard Veterans

 Asbestos products are resistant to heat and corrosion, which made them useful for building ships and naval bases.
 Asbestos dust is highly toxic, however — a fact the U.S. government failed to acknowledge for many years.

-Veterans exposed to asbestos many years ago are at risk of developing diseases such as asbestosis, lung cancer and mesothelioma.
+Veterans exposed to asbestos a long time ago may be in danger of illnesses such as asbestosis, lung cancer, and mesothelioma.

-An accredited VA claims agent from our Veterans Department can help military families prepare a written asbestos exposure summary and gather the necessary records for their VA claim.
+An accredited VA claims agent from our Veterans Department can help you prepare a written asbestos exposure summary.
+They also help gather the necessary records for their VA claim.

-Military families should also consider filing a legal claim to recover lost income, caregiving expenses and other costs not covered by veterans benefits.
+Military families should also consider filing a legal claim to recover lost income.
+Compensation may cover caregiving expenses and other costs not covered by veteran benefits.

 An experienced mesothelioma lawyer can advise you about filing a claim against the private companies that supplied asbestos products to the Coast Guard.

-As for veterans of the other military branches, Coast Guard service members who served during World War II faced the highest risks of asbestos exposure.
+Coast Guard service members who served during World War II faced the highest risks of asbestos exposure.
 Many Coast Guard members worked in shipyards where the mineral was used to insulate and fireproof ships and boats.
+Other military branches encountered asbestos as well.

 Veterans who served at the Curtis Bay Coast Guard Yard were at risk during shipbuilding and repair activities.
 Asbestos was also found in the barracks at the shipyard, known as Fleet Hall.
 Each of the building’s wings had a roof made from asbestos-containing shingles.

-Onboard ships, mixing asbestos cement in poorly ventilated areas such as boiler rooms and engine rooms also created high levels of toxic dust.
-The Coast Guard used asbestos in vessels until the 1970s, when the federal government began regulating its use.
+Mixing asbestos cement in poorly ventilated areas such as boiler rooms and engine rooms also created high levels of toxic dust.
+The Coast Guard used asbestos in vessels until the 1970s when the federal government began regulating its use.

-In the 1970s, the Coast Guard and the National Cancer Institute collaborated on a study evaluating the mortality rate of marine inspectors between 1942 and 1970.
+In the 1970s, the Coast Guard and the National Cancer Institute collaborated on a study.
+It evaluated the mortality rate of marine inspectors between 1942 and 1970.
 A 2009 follow-up study published in Military Medicine extended the cohort by 14 years.

 The studies found Coast Guard marine inspectors have a much higher mortality rate than other officers in the branch.

-Coast Guard veterans also faced the risk of asbestos exposure on bases.
-While some military bases have been cleaned up, many continue to present exposure risks.
+Coast Guard veterans may have been exposed to asbestos at their bases.
+Even though some military bases are now safer, many still have hazardous substances like asbestos or lead in them.
 In May 2020, the U.S. Defense Department’s Inspector General released a report on 38,000 military housing units containing hazardous substances including asbestos or lead.

 Other large Coast Guard ships used asbestos in pipes, deck-coating materials and electrical wiring.
 Polar-class icebreaker ships are a prime example.